1. What is the Perkins Internship?

 Students apply in the fall of one academic year for an internship to begin the following fall.
 A member of the Intern faculty will work with each prospective intern to find and develop an internship placement that offers good potential for learning.
 Students are encouraged to explore placement possibilities with funding to cover the required stipend and to bring these suggestions to the placement conversation.
 If students are already employed in a church or agency where they wish to do internship, the Intern faculty must approve the proposed placement and supervision.

-Perkins internships are 9 months long, over the fall and spring terms of one academic year.
+Perkins internships are nine months long, over the fall and spring terms of one academic year.
 They begin in mid-August and end in May shortly before Commencement.
-The single exception to this rule is the CPE (Clinical Pastoral Education) internship in which the student does a 4-unit, yearlong CPE residency on the schedule dictated by their accredited CPE center.
+The single exception to this rule is the CPE (Clinical Pastoral Education) internship in which the student does a CPE residency on the schedule dictated by their accredited CPE center, usually four units and 12 months long.

 The part-time internship is designed for students who wish to take additional courses or hold jobs outside the internship placement.
-While these options are not prohibited by the Intern Program for full-time interns, these students should be aware that full-time internship is very demanding and that they will need to work with their placement supervisors and the Intern faculty to make sure the additional responsibilities do not interfere with their ministry or their learning.
+While these options are not prohibited by the Intern Program for full-time interns, these students should be aware that full-time internship is very demanding and that they will need to work with their placement supervisors to make sure the additional responsibilities do not interfere with their ministry or their learning.
+The intern faculty will help students make the choice between full-time and part-time internship in order to maintain life balance and optimal learning in their particular situations.

 Yes, if the learning and professional goals of the student are best served in that setting.
 In some cases an agency placement is linked with a church congregation to ensure the student’s exposure to the full range of ministry.